MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/authentication-context-example.md

 ## Requirements

 Some apps do not currently work with authentication contexts.
 If you have Office apps or third party apps, we recommend testing them on a site with authentication context enabled before broadly deploying this feature.
-Currently, the following apps and/or scenarios do *not* work with authentication contexts:
+Currently, the following apps and scenarios do *not* work with authentication contexts:

 - Older version of Office apps (see the [list of supported versions](/microsoft-365/compliance/sensitivity-labels-teams-groups-sites#more-information-about-the-dependencies-for-the-authentication-context-option))
 - Teams web app
-- OneNote app can't be added to Teams Channel if the added SharePoint site is protected with Policy
+- OneNote app can't be added to channel if the associated SharePoint site has an authentication context
-- Teams Private Channel don't provision SharePoint site when parent site is protected with policy
+- Teams private channel won't provision a SharePoint if the main team site has an authentication context
-- Teams Channel Meeting Recording Upload fails to site protected with policy
+- Teams channel meeting recording upload fails on sites with an authentication context
-- SharePoint Folder renaming in Teams fails if Site has policy
+- SharePoint folder renaming in Teams fails if the site has an authentication context
-- Teams webinar scheduling fails if OneDrive has this policy
+- Teams webinar scheduling fails if OneDrive has an authentication context
 - Workflows that use Power Apps or Power Automate fails to work for sites with an authentication context
 - Third-party apps
 - The OneDrive sync app won't sync sites with an authentication context